v-vfarias/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/06-use-dax-time-intelligence.md

 In this task, you'll create a sales year-to-date (YTD) measure by using time intelligence functions.

-1. In Power BI Desktop, in Report view, on **Page 2**, notice the matrix visual that displays various measures with years and months grouped on the rows.
+1. In Power BI Desktop, in **Report view**, on **Page 2**, notice the matrix visual that displays various measures with years and months grouped on the rows.

 2. Add a measure to the `Sales` table, based on the following expression, and formatted to zero decimal places: